Reorganisation Act 2019: Future of asymmetric federalism in India

 A Brief Background

 As per the Jammu and Kashmir Reorganisation Act, 2019, the state of Jammu and Kashmir got converted into Union Territories.
-Like numerous other policies and bills, the reorganisation act is another major policy decision of the current regime.
+Like numerous other policies and bills, the Reorganisation Act is another major policy decision of the current regime.
 It was the first time ever in the history of India that a state got demoted to two individual Union Territories.
-The power vested with the Parliament for creation of new states comes under Article 3.
+The power vested with the Parliament for the creation of new states comes under Article 3.
 However, the reorganization is only possible after having a conversation between the state legislature and the president.
 With the aim of discarding prospective dissent within the state legislature, the Indian government had an ace up their sleeve.
-By discovering a technical lacunae in the constitutional provision, they implemented Article 356 and dismantled the above mentioned provision by establishing president’s rule and stating in the parliament that there was no constitutional body that needed to be consulted at that time in the state of Jammu and Kashmir.
+By discovering technical lacunae in the constitutional provision, they implemented Article 356 and dismantled the above-mentioned provision by establishing the president’s rule and stating in the parliament that there was no constitutional body that needed to be consulted at that time in the state of Jammu and Kashmir.

 Constitutional slip of hand?